sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_ZED-X20P-Tilt/docs/hardware_overview.md

 <div markdown>

-The accuracy of the position reported from the ZED-X20P GNSS module, can be improved based upon the correction method being employed.
+The accuracy of the position reported from the ZED-X20P GNSS receiver, can be improved based upon the correction method being employed.
 Currently, [RTK](https://en.wikipedia.org/wiki/Real-time_kinematic_positioning "Real-Time Kinematic") corrections provide the highest level of accuracy; however, users should be aware of certain limitations of the system:

 - RTK technique requires real-time correction data from a reference station or network of base stations.
 	- RTK corrections usually come from RTCM messages that are signal specific *(i.e. an RTK network may only provide corrections for specific signals; only `E5b` and not `E5a`)*.